Skip to main contentSkip to footer content

 Any questions, send an email to SJCCDeafServices@sjcc.edu.

-• Equipment Loan: SAS loans digital recorders, tablets and certain specialized equipment to qualified students.
+• Equipment Loan: SAS loans digital recorders, tablets, smart pens and certain specialized equipment to qualified students.

 SAS offers small-group educational assistance classes: